Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The income tax would be implemented on January 1, 2018 and the property tax reduction would be implemented at the beginning of the new fiscal year, which would be July 1, 2018.

 Taxable value of a property is the value against which millage rates are levied to determine property taxes.
-Residents can find out their taxable value here.
+Residents can find out their taxable value here (search City of East Lansing and then click on Property and Land Search).
 Taxable value can also be found on a resident’s property tax bill.

 The cost for a membership for an East Lansing resident is $20 and the cost for a non-resident is $30.